San Diego Slab & Water Leak Detection and Repair

 What is a slab leak?

 In short, slab leaks are plumbing leaks that occur in the water pipes below your home.
 Over time, these leaks can cause serious damage, making it very important to identify and fix them quickly.
-In some cases, slab leaks go unnoticed for quite some time, which is why it’s important to schedule routine checks for leaks with your local plumber.
+It's easy for slab leaks to go unnoticed, which is why it's important to schedule routine checks for them with your local plumber.